aidgn-com/fullscore/README.md

 Like busking that leaves no trace when finished, cookies delete themselves after a few days.
 No performance permits needed, no teardown requests.
 Like the city's rhythm, it naturally begins and ends.

-### Rhythm Created by Data
+### RHYTHM Created by Data

-Rhythm stores session data like a melody composed of notes on a staff.
+RHYTHM stores session data like a melody composed of notes on a staff.
 Each note carries unique meaning.

 ```javascript
 const rhythm_01 = {